NikosDelijohn/ksa/README.md

 These numbers can be trivially verified by counting the number of P and G statements in various precision KSA implementations (see [β]).

-However, ableit the number of G values is the $n$ for every level $k$, the number of P values is not static (green circles).
+However, albeit the number of G values is the $n$ for every level $k$, the number of P values is not static (green circles).
 Which means, that in order to have a modular **and synthesizable** KSA design, we cannot use dynamic arrays to store the P values.
 Hence, we consider that in every stage we generate $n$ P values too, however the P values for indices $i < 2^k$ are set to `1b'0` and remain unused.

 After all $C_i$ bits are available, the computation is complete and we generate the sum bits ($S_i$) as: